Sameera Reddy: Media image

-In Rediff.coms "Best Tamil Actresses" list, Sameera was placed 4th in 2011.
-In the Times Most Desirable Women list, Sameera was placed 33rd in 2009, 26th in 2010 and 29th in 2011.
+In Rediff.coms "Best Tamil Actresses" list, Sameera Reddy was placed 4th in 2011.
+In the Times Most Desirable Women list, Sameera Reddy was placed 33rd in 2009, 26th in 2010 and 29th in 2011.
 Femina also placed her in its "50 Most Beautiful Women" list.
-Sameera is the first Indian actress to have her own video game, named, "Sameera: The Street Fighter".
-Reddy also judged the Miss Sri Lanka Online contest in 2012.
+Sameera Reddy is the first Indian actress to have her own video game, named, Sameera: The Street Fighter.
+Sameera Reddy also judged the Miss Sri Lanka Online contest in 2012.